plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 ### 3.4 Asynchronous Governance

-Circle Members may make Proposals asynchronously instead of waiting for a Governance Meeting.
-To do so, the Proposer must distribute a Proposal in writing to all other Circle Members.
-The Circle’s Secretary decides which communication channels are allowed for asynchronous Proposals.
-Each Circle Member may then ask clarifying questions, share reactions, or raise Objections.
-At any point before the process is complete, any Circle Member may stop the process by requesting the Proposal go to a Governance Meeting.
+Cercle Members may make Proposals asynchronously instead of waiting for a Governance Meeting.
+To do so, the Proposer must distribute a Proposal in writing to all other Cercle Members.
+The Cercle’s Secretary decides which communication channels are allowed for asynchronous Proposals.
+Each Cercle Member may then ask clarifying questions, share reactions, or raise Objections.
+At any point before the process is complete, any Cercle Member may stop the process by requesting the Proposal go to a Governance Meeting.

-A Circle Member may also request the Facilitator run an election outside of a Governance Meeting.
+A Cercle Member may also request the Facilitator run an election outside of a Governance Meeting.
 The Facilitator may do so by enacting the required election process asynchronously.

-A Circle may adopt Politiques to further constrain when or how Proposals or elections may happen outside of a Governance Meeting.
+A Cercle may adopt Politiques to further constrain when or how Proposals or elections may happen outside of a Governance Meeting.
 However, no Politique may limit the right to stop asynchronous processing of a Proposal by requesting it go to a Governance Meeting.

-A Circle may also adopt a Politique to define a time limit for responding to asynchronous Proposals or election nominations.
+A Cercle may also adopt a Politique to define a time limit for responding to asynchronous Proposals or election nominations.
 After that time limit, anyone who has not responded is assumed to have declined to raise an Objection or provide a nomination.

 ### 3.5 Interpreting the Constitution & Governance

 As a Associé, you may use reasonable judgment to interpret this Constitution and anything under its authority.
 You may also interpret how these apply within any specific situation you face, and act based on your interpretations.

-You must interpret all Governance in the context of the Raison d’Être and Redevabilités of the Circle containing it.
+You must interpret all Governance in the context of the Raison d’Être and Redevabilités of the Cercle containing it.
 You may not use any interpretation that conflicts with this context.

 #### 3.5.1 Interpretation Conflicts

 Your interpretation may sometimes conflict with another Associé's.
-If that happens, you may ask the Secretary of any affected Circle to rule on which interpretation to use.
+If that happens, you may ask the Secretary of any affected Cercle to rule on which interpretation to use.
 All Associés must then align with that ruling until the relevant text or context changes.
-You may appeal a Secretary's interpretation to the Secretary of any Super-Circle.
-A Super-Circle Secretary may overrule the interpretation of any Sub-Circle Secretary.
+You may appeal a Secretary's interpretation to the Secretary of any Super-Cercle.
+A Super-Cercle Secretary may overrule the interpretation of any Sub-Cercle Secretary.

 #### 3.5.2 Interpretation Precedents

 After ruling on an interpretation, a Secretary may publish the ruling and the logic behind it.
-If published, the Secretary of that Circle and any contained Circles must attempt to align with that logic in any future rulings.
+If published, the Secretary of that Cercle and any contained Cercles must attempt to align with that logic in any future rulings.
 However, a Secretary may still contradict it once a compelling new circumstance renders the logic obsolete.

 #### 3.5.3 Striking Invalid Governance

-Any Associé may ask a Circle's Secretary to rule on the validity of any Governance within that Circle or any Sub-Circle thereof.
-If the Secretary concludes it violates the rules of this Constitution, the Secretary must strike it from the Circle's records.
-After doing so, the Secretary must promptly communicate what they struck and why to all of that Circle's Circle Members.
+Any Associé may ask a Cercle's Secretary to rule on the validity of any Governance within that Cercle or any Sub-Cercle thereof.
+If the Secretary concludes it violates the rules of this Constitution, the Secretary must strike it from the Cercle's records.
+After doing so, the Secretary must promptly communicate what they struck and why to all of that Cercle's Cercle Members.

 ### 3.6 Process Breakdown

-A ***“Process Breakdown”*** occurs when a Circle shows a pattern of behavior or output that violates the rules of this Constitution.
-The Facilitator or Secretary of a Circle may declare a Process Breakdown in their own Circle or any Sub-Circle, using their reasonable judgment.
+A ***“Process Breakdown”*** occurs when a Cercle shows a pattern of behavior or output that violates the rules of this Constitution.
+The Facilitator or Secretary of a Cercle may declare a Process Breakdown in their own Cercle or any Sub-Cercle, using their reasonable judgment.

 #### 3.6.1 Breakdown from Failed Governance

-A Circle's Facilitator may also declare a Process Breakdown in the Circle if a Proposal made in a Governance Meeting fails to reach a resolution.
+A Cercle's Facilitator may also declare a Process Breakdown in the Cercle if a Proposal made in a Governance Meeting fails to reach a resolution.
 If the Proposer specially requested the meeting, then the Proposer may also declare the Process Breakdown.
 In either case, the participants must first spend a reasonably long time trying to find a resolution.

 #### 3.6.2 Process Restoration

-Whenever an authorized party declares a Process Breakdown within a Circle, the following occurs:
+Whenever an authorized party declares a Process Breakdown within a Cercle, the following occurs:

-- **(a)** the Facilitator gains the authority to judge the accuracy of any arguments made to validate Proposals or Objections in the Circle; and
+- **(a)** the Facilitator gains the authority to judge the accuracy of any arguments made to validate Proposals or Objections in the Cercle; and
-- **(b)** the Facilitator of the Super-Circle gains a Project to restore due-process within the Circle; and
+- **(b)** the Facilitator of the Super-Cercle gains a Project to restore due-process within the Cercle; and
-- **(c)** the Facilitator of the Super-Circle gains the authority to take over as Facilitator or Secretary of the Circle; and
+- **(c)** the Facilitator of the Super-Cercle gains the authority to take over as Facilitator or Secretary of the Cercle; and
-- **(d)** the Facilitator of the Super-Circle may assign an additional Circle Lead to the Circle for the duration of the Process Breakdown.
-Any decisions that person makes as Circle Lead trumps and prevents any conflicting decision by another Circle Lead.
+- **(d)** the Facilitator of the Super-Cercle may assign an additional Cercle Lead to the Cercle for the duration of the Process Breakdown.
+Any decisions that person makes as Cercle Lead trumps and prevents any conflicting decision by another Cercle Lead.

-These authorities end as soon as due process is restored in the Circle, as assessed by the Facilitator of the Super-Circle.
+These authorities end as soon as due process is restored in the Cercle, as assessed by the Facilitator of the Super-Cercle.

-If the Circle in Process Breakdown has no Super-Circle, then the powers above all vest with its own Facilitator instead.
+If the Cercle in Process Breakdown has no Super-Cercle, then the powers above all vest with its own Facilitator instead.

 #### 3.6.3 Escalation of Process Breakdown

-A Process Breakdown in one Circle is not automatically considered a Process Breakdown of its Super-Circle.
-However, if it remains unresolved for an unreasonable time, then the Super-Circle is also considered in a Process Breakdown.
+A Process Breakdown in one Cercle is not automatically considered a Process Breakdown of its Super-Cercle.
+However, if it remains unresolved for an unreasonable time, then the Super-Cercle is also considered in a Process Breakdown.

 ## Article 4: People & Associéship